University of Warwick

 The University of Warwick (/'wɒrɪk/ WORR-ik; abbreviated as Warw. in post-nominal letters) is a public research university on the outskirts of Coventry between the West Midlands and Warwickshire, England.
 The university was founded in 1965 as part of a government initiative to expand higher education.
-The Warwick Business School was established in 1967, the Warwick Law School in 1968, Warwick Manufacturing Group (WMG) in 1980, and Warwick Medical School in 2000.
+Warwick Business School was established in 1967, Warwick Law School in 1968, Warwick Manufacturing Group (WMG) in 1980, and Warwick Medical School in 2000.
 Warwick incorporated Coventry College of Education in 1979 and Horticulture Research International in 2004.